tonyreaves/TriviaGame/README.md

 # TriviaGame
 This game will test your knowledge of ???.
 You'll only have 30 seconds to answer each question.
 When you finish, the game will tell you how many you got correct.

+It uses an array of objects as the questions.

 1. How many species of rattlesnake live in Arizona?
 13
 36